-The use of means of force and service weapons is regulated in the Federal Law of 27 March 1969 on the 'Use of Weapons by Officers of the Federal Police, Federal Gendarmery and police at community level ("Use of Weapons Act 1969)"; Federal Law Gazette No. 149/1969 (in the version of Fed.Law Gazette No. 146/1999).
+The use of means of force and service weapons is regulated in the Federal Law of 27 March 1969 on the 'Use of Weapons by Officers of the Federal Police and police at community level ("Use of Weapons Act 1969")'; Federal Law Gazette No. 149/1969 (in the version of Fed.Law Gazette No. 146/1999).

 Article 2.
-Officers of the Federal Police, Federal Gendarmery and police at community level are authorised to make use of their service weapons if the need arises when exercising their duty:
+Officers of the federal and municipal police are authorised in accordance with the provisions of this Federal Law, to make use of their service weapons if the need arises when exercising their duty:

-- 1. in the case of legitimate self-defence;

-- 2. to overcome resistance against justified law enforcement intervention;

-- 3. to enforce a lawful arrest;

-- 4. to prevent the escape of a detained person;

-- 5. to avert any form of danger.
+- 1. in the case of legitimate self-defence; - 2. to overcome resistance against justified law enforcement intervention; - 3. to enforce a lawful arrest; - 4. to prevent the escape of a detained person; - 5. to avert a danger arising from anything non-human.